Where and How to Bet on The Masters 2021

-The placement of the greens relative to the fairways gives an edge to golfers who excel at scrambling.
+The placement of the greens relative to the fairways gives edge to golfers who excel at scrambling.

-Bovada offers golf futures on the US Masters 2018, which means you can actually place a bet on who you think the winner will be right now.
+Bovada offers golf futures on the US Masters 2020, which means you can actually place a bet on who you think the winner will be right now.
 There is a $250 welcome bonus to all new sports betting customers right now, so this is a great time to sign up and take advantage of that offer.

-- Accepts Visa/Mastercard
+- Accepts Visa/Mastercard/American Express

 - 50% bonus up to $250 (deposit $500 to maximize your bonus)

-- Accepts Bitcoin and Bitcoin Cash (get a 50% up to $500 bonus if you deposit with crypto)
+- Accepts bitcoin and Bitcoin Cash (get a 50% up to $500 bonus if you deposit with crypto)

 - Easy and fast payouts

-On this site, you can bet on the Masters and take advantage of a massive deposit bonus of up to $2,500.
+Over at BookMaker, you can bet on the Masters and take advantage of a massive deposit bonus of up to $2,500.
 This is an outstanding offer for the high rollers out there.
 We also recommend this site to those who are looking for a large assortment of proposition bets.

 Types of Bets You Can Place on the Masters